azat-co/practicalnode/chapter10/chapter10.md

 Options for `connect-redis` are `client`, `host`, `port`, `ttl`, `db`, `pass`, `prefix`, and `url`.
 For more information, please refer to the official `connect-redis` documentation (<https://github.com/visionmedia/connect-redis>) (<https://github.com/visionmedia/connect-redis>).

 Error Handling
 ==============

-As a rule of thumb, when readying your code for production make sure to listen to *all* error events from `http.Server` and `https.Server`, i.e., always have `error` event listeners doing something like this:
+As a rule of thumb, when readying your code for production, make sure to listen to *all* error events from `http.Server` and `https.Server`, i.e., always have `error` event listeners doing something like this:

 ```js
 server.on('error', (err) => {